ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 This is not terribly bad as long as the container isn't very large.
 The counter will only ever be positive and a positive `int` can always be implicitly converted to `std::size_t` without loss.
 This will work as expected until the container holds more elements than the largest possible `int`.
+At that point an undefined behavior sanitizer will report the overflow, but it is unlikely that data sets of that size are included in unit tests run with sanitizers.

 ```cpp
 void work(Container& container)